Tharga/Crawler/README.md

     },
     SchedulerOptions = new SchedulerOptions
     {
-        MaxQueueCount = null                    //Number of maximum items to be queued.
-(Default is no limit) }
+        MaxQueueCount = null,                   //Number of maximum items to be queued.
+(Default is no limit) UrlFilters = null                       //Url filters that limit what urls will be queued.
+(Default is no filter) }
 };
 var result = await crawler.StartAsync(new Uri("https://thargelion.se/"), options);```